chonpisitkong01/platform-engineering-kubecon-na-2025/docs/end-to-end/lab-guide.md

 ![Execution Summary](../images/dev-flow/18-new-app-execution-summary.png)

 The scaffolder will:
-1. ✅ Generate the Crossplane claim YAML
+1. ✅ Generate the Crossplane composite resource YAML
 2. ✅ Create a Git branch
 3. ✅ Commit the manifest to the repository
 4. ✅ Create a Pull Request